 As of December 31, 1994, the Commonwealth had approximately 63,983 full-time equivalent employees ("FTEs") in its standard workforce delivering programs and services funded by annual operating budget appropriations and retained revenues.
 This number does not include 393 seasonal FTEs or 126 members of boards or commissions.
 Approximately 54,316 of these FTEs work in executive branch agencies (including the Commonwealth's colleges and universities) under the control of the Governor, while the others work in the Legislature, Judiciary and other entities constitutionally or legally independent of the Governor (e.g., the offices of the State Treasurer, the Secretary of State, the State Auditor and the Attorney General).
 During fiscal 1994 approximately \$2.4 billion was expended for salaries for state employees funded through the annual operating budget was reduced by approximately 16,356 FTE positions, or 20.4%.
-Between January 1991 and December 1994, the size of this workforce was reduced by approximately 8,518 in agencies under the control of the Governor has successfully implemented an aggressive program to reduce the state workforce since taking office in January 1991, through attrition, layoffs, and an early retirement program which took effect on July 1, 1992.
+Between January 1991 and December 1994, the size of this workforce was reduced by approximately 8,518 in agencies under the control of the Governor, and by approximately 8,211 in the entire state government.
+The Governor has successfully implemented an aggressive program to reduce the state workforce since taking office in January 1991, through attrition, layoffs, and an early retirement program which took effect on July 1, 1992.